Blown Away (1994 film): Box office

-Blown Away opened at fourth place in its opening weekend at the US box office, with $10.5 million, which at the time was MGM's biggest opening weekend ever.
-This was still MGM's biggest opening in a decade.
-"This puts us back in the mainstream of movie distribution", said Larry Gleason, MGM's president of worldwide theatrical distribution."
+Blown Away opened at fourth place in its opening weekend at the US box office, with $10.5 million, which at the time was MGM's most successful opening in a decade.
+An MGM executive was quoted as saying that the film's success would put MGM "back in the mainstream of movie distribution."

-It finished its run with $30 million in the United States and Canada and grossed $22.7 million internationally for a worldwide total of $52.7 million.

-The film suffered in comparison to another "terrorist with a bomb" movie, Speed, which was rushed into cinemas to beat Blown Away.
+It finished its run with $30 million in the United States and Canada and grossed $22.7 million internationally, for a worldwide box office total of $52.7 million.
+However, its success paled in comparison to another "mad bomber" movie from that same year, Speed, which was rushed into cinemas to beat Blown Away.

 Critical response

-On Rotten Tomatoes the film holds an approval rating of 41% based on 22 reviews, with an average rating of 5.2/10.
+On Rotten Tomatoes, the film holds an approval rating of 38% based on 24 reviews, with an average rating of 5.2/10.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-The film was widely criticized for the poor Irish accents of the three main Irish characters, with Tommy Lee Jones' portrayal of Ryan Gaerity particularly receiving the harshest criticism.
+The film has been widely criticized for its portrayals of Irish accents by American actors, with the accent of Tommy Lee Jones's character being described by one publication as "above and beyond the worst Northern Irish accent you are ever likely to hear."

 Home video

-The VHS and Laserdisc of the film was released on December 14, 1994.
-It was released on DVD on July 29, 1997, while Kino Lorber (under license from MGM) released the film on a Blu-Ray in 2015.
+The film was initially released on VHS and laserdisc on December 14, 1994, and on DVD on July 29, 1997.
+Kino Lorber subsequently licensed the film from MGM and released it on Blu-ray in 2015; while this edition later went out of print, Kino subsequently reissued the film on Blu-ray and Ultra HD Blu-ray in July 2024, with both releases utilizing a new 4K remaster of the film.

+Other media

 Video game

 The film also spawned a FMV video game tie-in for PC and Mac.
 It was developed by Imagination Pilots and published by IVI Publishing, Inc.

+Novelization

+A novelization based on the film by Kirk Mitchell was published in 1994.